jose-techcode/Bot-Luamod/README.md

 # 13. Notes

 In the future, a SQL database may be added.
 Tests of new technologies or features may appear.
+Finished.